TheNosiriN/TypelessVector/README.md

 ## But Why did I do all this?
 You might ask yourself, will you ever need this?
 You probably wont.
 But I did.
-Recently, during HexoECS dev, I came across a problem.
+Recently, while working on HexoECS, I came across a problem.
 I had a structure similar to this
 ```c++
 template<typename T>
 struct ComponentPack {